How Top CEOs Prepare for a Great Quarterly Plan

 Excited.
 Ready.
 Anxious.
 Eager.
-Let’s go!quarterly planning ceo
+Let’s go!

 Worried.
 Tired.
 Stressed.
 Done.
 Overwhelmed.

 Your Quarterly Planning Session is the lynchpin for the effective execution of your strategic plan.
 Coming together quarterly is what allows you to look at your progress toward your annual plan year-to-date, decide what may have shifted since you created your annual goals, and figure out the next steps to focus on for this 13 Week Race so you can stay on track to achieving your plan for the year.
-Without this quarterly exercise, you run the risk of creating a great annual strategic plan that you don’t actually get done.
+Without this quarterly exercise, you risk creating a great annual strategic plan that you don’t actually get done.

 As CEO, here’s what you need to do in advance of your next Quarterly Planning Session:

-• Identify key discussions.
+- Identify key discussions.
 Once you’ve got a facilitator in place, carefully consider the agenda.
 Are there specific discussions you need to have as a team?
-Are there decisions you need to make in order to be able to move forward?
+Are there decisions you need to make to be able to move forward?
 Make sure those are front and center on the agenda.
 Identifying key discussion topics in advance will allow your facilitator to send out prep work so your team members can think about the topics in advance and gather relevant data to bring into the meeting.
 This will accelerate your time together and ensure you get full value out of the session.

-• Communicate expectations.
+- Communicate expectations.
 As the leader, you set the tone.
 Communicate how important this meeting is to your team so they take it as seriously as you do.
 If there’s prep work, be sure you do it, too.
 Fully participate in the process.
 Many CEOs like to kick off the meeting before handing it over to the facilitator; you may want to prepare some remarks in advance to be sure you are setting the right tone for an effective session.

-If you’ve done these steps and show up to the session with an open mind, ready to listen, dive in and participate fully, you will have done all you can to set up your meeting for success.
+If you’ve done these steps and show up to the session with an open mind, ready to listen, dive in, and participate fully, you will have done all you can to set up your meeting for success.
 The fruit of having a great Quarterly Planning meeting is a great Quarterly Plan that will drive your company’s weekly and daily execution for the next 13 weeks.
 Setting aside the time to prepare well and plan together will help your team get focused, stay aligned, and remain accountable to your longer-term strategic goals so you can win together as a company.

 Want to learn more about Quarterly Planning?
 Check out these additional quarterly planning resources: